-CONSAVER MANAGEMENT LTD is a company registered in Cyprus under registration number HE 331292 with its registered office located at 83 Georgiou A’ Street, Tourist Shopping Center, Office 1, Potamos Germasogeias, 4047, Limassol, Cyprus licensed by the Committee of Supervision and Control for the Cyprus Investment Programme to provide services for Cyprus Investment Programme (Registration number 062).
-CONSAVER MANAGEMENT LTD is also providing consulting services and rendering of services.
+CONSAVER MANAGEMENT LTD is a company registered in Cyprus under registration number HE 331292 with its registered office located at 83 Georgiou A’ Street, Tourist Shopping Center, Office 1, Potamos Germasogeias, 4047, Limassol, Cyprus and provides consulting services.

 4. IDENTITY AND CONTACT DETAILS OF THE DATA CONTROLLER AND DATA PROTECTION OFFICER.